Querying Patients

 Once several records have been added to the Identity service, you can retrieve this information in various ways.

-These examples assume that we have previously added some record information for John Smith, as described in
+These examples assume that we have previously added some record information for John Smith, as described in Understanding Record Groups.

 Querying By Record (Source System)